-The novel binds together twenty-eight unique stories of the deplorable and sometimes downright dehumanizing experiences of immigrants in a way that it creates clarity even in the chaotic, fragile lives that most of these people live in alien countries.
-The presence of narrators of all ages, genders and socio-economic backgrounds adds more flavor and authenticity to the experiences of the people.
+The novel binds together twenty-eight unique stories of the deplorable and sometimes downright dehumanizing experiences of immigrants in a way that creates clarity even in the chaotic, fragile lives that most of these people live in alien countries.
+The presence of narrators of all ages, genders and socio-economic backgrounds adds more flavour and authenticity to the experiences of the people.
 It manages to perfectly capture the hopes, longings, and sufferings of an immigrant who flees his economically inferior country in search of work.

 Pravasi Life and Alienation

 The revolving theme of Temporary People is the life of immigrants.
 And since a significant number of the United Arab Emirates’ immigrant population is Malayali, the word pravasi is used at regular intervals.
 The novel shatters the misconceptions that surround life in the Gulf country.
-Unnikrishnan slowly unravels the threads of dreams and expectations that many harbor when they go to work in the Gulf countries, dreams of making money and returning home rich, and expectations of a lavish life which are broken when they face the unforgiving heat and cold cruelty of the place.
-Many leave the complacency of their homes to make a life for themselves and return either in a casket or complete aliens to their family.
+Unnikrishnan slowly unravels the threads of dreams and expectations that many harbours when they go to work in the Gulf countries, dreams of making money and returning home rich, and expectations of a lavish life which are broken when they face the unforgiving heat and cold cruelty of the place.
+Many leave the complacency of their homes to make a life for themselves and return either in a casket or complete aliens to their families.

 The first story itself in the book is about a woman who glues together and fixes broken, dying people.
-These people are primarily site laborers responsible for the construction of towering buildings that beautify the city skylines.
+These people are primarily site labourers responsible for the construction of towering buildings that beautify the city skylines.
 They are the invisible, non-citizens of a global enterprise that sucks the productivity out of them and tosses their empty husks away.

 For anyone who has spent a considerable amount of time in a foreign country, out of necessity, loneliness is a constant companion.
 According to Unnikrishnan, foreign nationals make up 80% of the population in UAE countries.
 Legal or illegal, they contribute significantly to the economy but still, are never made to feel at home.
 Unnikrishnan mines these feelings and recreates them in the characters of his stories.
-He speaks of the displacement, the constant shroud of invisibility that envelops these people who must due many barriers including law, language and even their nationality watch their own lives shape as spectators.
+He speaks of the displacement, the constant shroud of invisibility that envelops these people who must due many barriers including law, language and even their nationality watch their own lives shaped as spectators.